SecretDeveloper/TestDataGenerator.Core/README.md

 - Support for Named Patterns making reuse easy.
 - Ability to add your own named pattern collection files.
 - Fully featured library.
-- Fully featured commandline tool.
 - 100% code coverage!

-## Installation
- There are a few ways you can intall tdg.
-  - You can download the latest versions from the [releases](https://github.com/SecretDeveloper/TestDataGenerator/releases) which will contain all you need to run the command line tdg tool.
-  - You can install using Nuget by executing `nuget install tdg` in a terminal which will download and tdg and each of its required libraries to the current folder.
-  - You can run `install-package tdg` from the Nuget Package Management Console to add TDG to your project.

 ## Pattern Syntax
 ### Pattern Composition